Shane Victorino: Retirement

+Bananaball

+On May 19, 2023, Victorino made an appearance and doubled for the Savannah Bananas when they played in Las Vegas.

+On October 9, 2025, Victorino was announced as the "primetime coach" of the Loco Beach Coconuts, the newest team (along with the revival of the former Negro Leagues Indianapolis Clowns) in the Bananaball Championship League.

 Personal life

-Victorino is the son of current Maui County Mayor Mike Victorino, and is an Eagle Scout.
+Victorino is the son of former Maui County Mayor Mike Victorino, and is an Eagle Scout.
 His father is a former State Representative in Hawaii and the current Supreme Warden for the Knights of Columbus, and Shane is a member.

 Victorino is married to the former Melissa Smith.
 Victorino and Smith wed in November 2009.
 On March 30, 2007, Smith gave birth to their first child, a daughter.
 On October 1, 2010, Smith gave birth to their son.
 During the off-seasons they live in Las Vegas.

 Victorino is of Portuguese, Hawaiian, Japanese, and English descent.
 His last name is of Portuguese origin.
 In an interview with The Philadelphia Inquirer in 2011, he explained: "My name is really Victorine, which is Portuguese.
 My great-great-grandpa, when he was in the war, they spelled his name with an O at the end instead of an E, and it became Victorino."
 He is a Sansei or third-generation Japanese-American on his mother's side.
 Former Major League pitcher Kanekoa Texeira is a distant cousin of Victorino.

 Victorino is a fan of reggae musician Bob Marley and used Marley's songs "Buffalo Soldier" and "Three Little Birds" as at-bat music when he played for the Phillies and Red Sox, respectively.
 The crowd at Fenway Park would typically sing along with the chorus of "Three Little Birds" whenever Victorino came to bat.
 When Victorino was traded to the Angels, he ceased using "Three Little Birds" as his at-bat music out of respect for the Red Sox and their fans.

 Victorino had a brief acting role in an episode of Hawaii Five-0, playing a character called Shaun.